VictuarVi/PoliMi-PhD-Thesis/README.md

 - `author`: name and surname of the author
 - `advisor`: name and surname of the advisor
 - `coadvisor`: name and surname of the coadvisor(s) (can be empty)
-- `tutor`: name and surname of the tutor
+- `course`: the course you are graduating in
 - `academic-year`: the corresponding academic year
 - `logo`: logo of the thesis